10 Makeup Tips For Pale Skin That Everyone Should Know

 Every skin type and skin shade requires its own tip and tricks to get makeup looking its best.
-And let me tell you, I am an expert on pale skin!
+And let me tell you, I am an expert on pale and fair skin!

 I would be a millionaire if I got a penny every time someone asked if I’m ok.
 Yep, I’m that pale and have struggled to get the right look for my skin.
 However, over the years I have learnt all the tricks pale skin needs to look alive and healthy!